AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/customize-app.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_react_app_guide"
 >title="Launch the Content Fragment editor"
->abstract="Your AEM headless trial comes integrated with a sample React app, so you can see ho easy it is for anyone to independently manage content without development time.<br><br>Launch this module in a new tab by clicking below, then follow this guide."
+>abstract="Your AEM headless trial comes integrated with a sample React app, so you can see how easy it is for anyone to independently manage content without development time.<br><br>Launch this module in a new tab by clicking below, then follow this guide."
 >additional-url="https://video.tv.adobe.com/v/328618" text="Customize app intro video"

 >[!CONTEXTUALHELP]